Practical

 If algae is part of what you are seeing alongside plant problems, the algae guide explains what different types signal about Environmental Rhythm conditions.
 And for the full picture of how Environmental Rhythm connects to the other four ecological layers in your tank, the Five Rhythms article covers all of them.

-Algae in aquariums → The Five Rhythms → The ARA framework → Ask Rhyssa →
+Algae in aquariums → The ARA Framework → Ask Rhyssa →